-DANGER: Electrical shock or burn hazard, Installation of this TDS should only be made by qualified personnel.
-Failure to lockout electrical power during installation or maintenance can result in faul electrocation, severe burns, or or injuries.
-Before working with or making any connections to this electrical panel, be sure that power has been removed from all associated wiring, electrical panels, and other electrical equipment.
+DANGER: Electrical shock or burn hazard.
+Installation of this TDS should only be made by qualified personnel, Failure to lockout electrical power during installation or maintenance can result in fatinguies.
+Before working with or making any connections to this electrical panel, be sure that power has been removed from all associated wring, electrical panels, and other electrical panels.

-CAUTION: Check to make sure line voltage does not exceed TDS voltage requirement
+CAUTION: Check to make sure line voltage does not exceed TOS voltage requirement.